Success

 Citation

-Scott McAvoy, Maurizio Seracini, Elizaveta Dvorshchenko, Vanda Antunović, Dominique Rissolo, Falko Kuester, Cultural Heritage Engineering Initiative (CHEI), Center of Interdisciplinary Science for Art, Architecture and Archaeology (CISA3) 2025: Brunelleschi Pulpit - Church of Santa Maria Novella, Florence - LiDAR - Terrestrial, Photogrammetry - Terrestrial, Short Range Scanner.
+Scott McAvoy, Maurizio Seracini, Elizaveta Dvorshchenko, Vanda Antunović, Dominique Rissolo, Falko Kuester, Cultural Heritage Engineering Initiative (CHEI), Center of Interdisciplinary Science for Art, Architecture and Archaeology (CISA3) 2025: Brunelleschi Pulpit - Church of Santa Maria Novella, Florence - LiDAR - Terrestrial, Photogrammetry - Terrestrial, Short Range Scan.
 Distributed by Open Heritage 3D. https://doi.org/10.34946/D6ZP4W

 Download Submission Form